Getting Ahead in the Vegetable Garden: The Ancient Art of Spring Preparation

 Because in the vegetable garden, abundance rarely begins with the harvest.

-It begins with preparation.
+It begins, as it always has, with preparation.

 Chris Smith of Pennard Plants with gardeners during a course day at Asterion & Co., sharing decades of practical growing knowledge.